Welcome to the Barden Ridge Observatory Home Page

-It is used with a SBIG CFW10 filter-wheel fitted with Custom Scientific SII, H-Alpha (3nm and 10nm) OIII filters plus Astro-Don RGB imaging filters for occasional planetary imaging sessions.
+The camera is also used with a SBIG CFW10 filter-wheel fitted with Custom Scientific SII, H-Alpha (3nm and 10nm) OIII filters plus Astro-Don RGB imaging filters for occasional planetary imaging sessions.

 Above: The transit of Venus...required a field trip!
 Below: The great nebula in Carina Above: M8 and M20, also from the observatory.
 Below: Sun in H-Alpha Below: Summer thunderstorms Below: Total solar eclipse taken a few miles north west of the observatory :)

 Some QuickTime VR movies, imaged near Mudgee NSW can be found at the links below

 (Windows users will need to install an Apple Quicktime player for their browsers to view these)